Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Related Works

-\textbf{Graph neural networks (GNNs)}, originating in computational chemistry~\cite{gilmer2017neural} and social networks~\cite{kipf2017gcn,velivckovic2017graph}, have rapidly expanded into the Industrial Internet of Things (IIoT)~\cite{dong2023iotreview}.
-Their ability to capture spatial-temporal dependencies within sensor networks \cite{jin2023survey, zhu2022encoder} makes them particularly effective in anomaly and fault detection.
-For example, a GNN-based model leveraging graph attention mechanisms has shown promise in identifying anomalies within multivariate time series \cite{zhao2020multivariate}.
+\revtext{\textbf{Graph neural networks (GNNs)} were originally developed for static graph representations, with applications in fields such as computational chemistry~\cite{gilmer2017neural} and social networks~\cite{kipf2017gcn,velivckovic2017graph}.
+Leveraging their ability to capture complex spatial dependencies, GNNs were later adapted to time-series data, giving rise to temporal GNNs.
+These models have rapidly expanded into the Industrial Internet of Things (IIoT)~\cite{dong2023iotreview}, where effectively model spatial-temporal dependencies in sensor networks is crucial for downstream tasks such as anomaly and fault detection~\cite{jin2023survey, zhu2022encoder}.} For example, a GNN-based model leveraging graph attention mechanisms has shown promise in identifying anomalies within multivariate time series \cite{zhao2020multivariate}.
 Another approach employed sensor embeddings for graph construction and prediction-based anomaly detection \cite{deng2021graph}.
 Recently, a GNN model incorporating dynamic edges has further improved fault detection by capturing evolving relationships between time series, while also considering operating conditions \cite{zhao2024dyedgegat}.
 However, a persistent challenge remains in addressing heterogeneous temporal dynamics often present in sensor data.
 Beyond anomaly detection, the inherent ability of GNNS to model interactions within sensor networks has shown promise in a board range of applications.
-These include predicting remaining useful life of bearing~\cite{yang2022bearing}, forecasting air quality ~\cite{ouyang2021spatial}, estimating states in hydro power plants~\cite{theiler2024graph}, and calibrating ozone sensors using low-cost sensor networks ~\cite{niresi2023spatial}.
+These include predicting remaining useful life of bearing~\cite{yang2022bearing}, forecasting air quality ~\cite{ouyang2021spatial}, estimating states in hydro power plants~\cite{theiler2024graph}, and calibrating ozone sensors using low-cost sensor networks.

 \textbf{GNN-based virtual sensing.} Despite their demonstrated potential in modeling complex systems for time series analysis, their application in virtual sensing, particularly for predicting unmeasured quantities from available sensor data, is still in its early stages.
 Recent studies have leveraged GNNs for tasks like estimating values at unmeasured locations.
 For example, Niresi~\textit{et al.}~\cite{niresi2024physics} utilized physics-enhanced virtual nodes in GNNs for virtual sensing in district heating networks.
 Moreover, Felice \textit{et al.}~\cite{de2024graph} introduced graph structures to reconstruct missing sensor measurements in both weather and photovoltaic systems.
 However, these approaches often rely on simplifying assumptions that limit their applicability to complex, real-world systems.
 For example, they may assume homogeneous signal attributes (e.g., sampling rates and temporal dynamics) across all sensors or consider only systems with homogeneous sensor setups.
 Additionally, current state-of-the-art approaches often struggle to account for the diverse influence of exogenous variables on different sensor modalities.
 These limitations hinder the ability of existing GNN-based methods to accurately capture heterogeneous temporal dynamics and predict system behavior under varying operating conditions, especially in complex systems where direct measurement of certain quantities is infeasible or impractical.